TYPES OF BURN INJURIES

 First-degree burns are usually limited to redness (erythema), a white plaque, and minor pain at the site of injury.
-These burns usually extend only into the epidermis.
+These burn injuries usually extend only into the epidermis.

 Second-degree burns additionally fill with clear fluid, have superficial blistering of the skin, and can involve more or less pain depending on the level of nerve involvement.
 Second-degree burns involve the superficial (papillary) dermis and may also involve the deep (reticular) dermis layer.